Closing the Skills Gap

 CENGN Partners with uOttawa to Deliver Cloud Computing Program

 On January 28th, the University of Ottawa hosted the virtual launch event, “Closing the Skills Gap,” announcing CENGN’s partnership with their Professional Development Institute (PDI).
-The event was a major milestone, showcasing CENGN Academy’s professional development courses in cloud computing and their new availability through University of Ottawa’s PDI and Faculty of Engineering.
+The event was a major milestone, showcasing CENGN Academy’s professional development courses in cloud computing and their new availability through the University of Ottawa’s PDI and Faculty of Engineering.
 These courses were developed to provide learning and certification opportunities in cloud computing to professionals and students that will enable them to reach new professional heights.

 The event hosted several key speakers, including influential Canadian tech leader Dr. Ibrahim Gedeon, Chief Technology Officer at TELUS, a founding CENGN Member company.
 A champion of Canada’s network sector, Dr. Gedeon spoke on enabling innovation and addressing today’s technology sector challenges, “we need to create intellectual wealth that’s sustainable for the whole region.”